Study Yourself Before You Study a Franchise

-First and foremost, becoming a franchisee and successfully operating a franchise has everything to do with following the system.
+If you’re a prospective franchisee, know this first and foremost.
+Becoming a franchisee and successfully operating a franchise has everything to do with following the system.
 Whether the business is a major food brand or a home based franchise, you must be a team player and follow the rules.
-So, if changing the way things are done is among your favorite pastimes, you won’t be happy as a franchisee.
-If you show signs of being too independent, think more than twice about buying a franchise.
-And of course, if you find a franchise without a proven way of doing business then run from it.
+So, if changing the way things are done is among your favorite pastimes, twice about buying a franchise.
+And of course, if you find a franchise without a proven system then run.
 The best franchises simply have the best systems.

-Franchisees Need Adequate Capital Beyond the Initial Investment.
+You Need Adequate Capital Beyond The Initial Investment